top of page

 • 2 min read

-As the leaves begin to turn and the temperatures start to dip, it’s a clear sign that fall is on its way to Wisconsin.
-While many homeowners focus on raking leaves and winterizing their gardens, preparing your roof for the colder months is just as important—if not more.
-A little preventative maintenance in the fall can save you from major repairs during our long Wisconsin winters.
+As the leaves start changing colors and the weather gets cooler, it's a sure sign that fall is hitting Wisconsin.
+While many folks are busy raking leaves and getting their gardens ready for winter, it's just as crucial to prep your roof for the chilly months ahead.
+A little fall maintenance can save you from big headaches during Wisconsin's long winters.

-At Noffke Roofing, we’re here to help you protect one of your home’s most vital assets: your roof.
-Here’s how to prepare it for fall—and why it matters.
+At Noffke Roofing, we're here to help you take care of one of your home's most important features: your roof.
+Here's how to get it ready for fall—and why it matters.

 1. Clean Out Your Gutters

-Falling leaves, twigs, and debris can quickly clog gutters, leading to water back-ups and potential roof damage.
-Clogged gutters prevent proper drainage, which can cause water to seep under shingles or lead to ice dams once temperatures drop.
+Leaves, twigs, and other debris can quickly fill up your gutters, leading to water backups and possible roof damage.
+Blocked gutters mess up proper drainage, which can cause water to sneak under shingles or create ice dams when it gets cold.

-Tip: Clean gutters at least twice during the fall, especially after peak leaf fall.
-Consider installing gutter guards to reduce maintenance.
+Tip: Clean your gutters at least twice during the fall, especially after most of the leaves have fallen.
+You might want to think about installing gutter guards to cut down on the upkeep.

 2. Inspect Your Roof for Damage

-Take a good look—either from the ground using binoculars or by hiring a professional—for signs of wear and tear.
-Look for:
+Give your roof a once-over—either from the ground with binoculars or by hiring a pro—to spot any wear and tear.
+Keep an eye out for:

 • Missing, loose, or curling shingles